KevinHobart/KevinHobart/README.md

 I’m a dependable, detail-focused professional with 25+ years of experience helping people and solving problems across a variety of industries.
-Whether it's high-end furniture sales and delivery, general aviation flight instrument repair, or keeping musical instruments in top shape for local schools, I’ve always enjoyed working hands-on and making sure clients get the service they need.
+Whether it's high-end furniture sales and delivery, flight instrument repair for general aviation aircraft, or keeping musical instruments in top shape for local schools, I’ve always enjoyed working hands-on and making sure clients get the service they need.
 ## Objective